-Mailing address: PhD Studies Office Office of the Faculty of Medicine, BMC F12 Lund University, 221 84 LUND

-Internal mail: Mailing code 66, F12

 From admission to public defence

 Timeframe for PhD studies

 PhD studies at the Faculty of Medicine normally include four or two years of full-time studies.
-Four years of full-time studies lead to a PhD degree (240 credits) and two years of full-time studies lead to a Licentiate degree (120 credits).
+Four years of full-time studies lead to a doctoral degree (240 credits) and two years of full-time studies lead to a Licentiate degree (120 credits).
 If you are admitted to part-time studies, the maximum duration is eight years.

-Part time studies corresponds to eight years of studies Admission Admission to PhD studies at the Faculty of Medicine takes place continuously throughout the year.
-The Research Studies Board decides on PhD projects and admission of PhD students.
+Admission Admission to PhD studies at the Faculty of Medicine takes place continuously throughout the year.
+The Vice dean decides on PhD projects and admission of PhD students.
 Decisions regarding admissions are made by the Research Studies Board upon recommendation from the Head of PhD Studies at each department.
 According to Swedish regulations, each university must be able to guarantee supervision and financing of students for their whole period of study before admitting them to PhD studies.
 This means that sufficient resources must be available for them to complete their programme after four years of full-time or eight years of part-time study.
-To be admitted to PhD studies you have to fulfill both the requirements for basic eligibility (i.e. admission to PhD studies) and specific eligibility (i.e. admission to a specific PhD programme).
-BASIC ELIGIBILITY To meet the requirements for basic eligibility, applicants must have - a second-cycle qualification (Master's level) or - completed course requirements of at least 240 higher education credits, including at least 60 higher education credits at second-cycle (Master's) level or - acquired essentially corresponding knowledge in some other way in Sweden or abroad.
+To be admitted to PhD studies you have to fulfill both the requirements for general eligibility (i.e. admission to PhD studies) and specific eligibility (i.e. admission to a specific PhD programme).
+GENERAL ELIGIBILITY To meet the requirements for general eligibility, applicants must have - a second-cycle qualification (Master's level) or - completed course requirements of at least 240 higher education credits, including at least 60 higher education credits at second-cycle (Master's) level or - acquired essentially corresponding knowledge in some other way in Sweden or abroad.
 SPECIFIC ELIGIBILITY To meet the requirements for specific eligibility, applicants must have at least 60 higher education credits within the subject area of third-cycle (PhD) studies.
 Students with undergraduate degrees from countries outside Scandinavia must have passed a test demonstrating English language proficiency equivalent to that of the three-year English requirement of the Swedish upper secondary school if their native language is other than English.
 PhD study subject area There is one subject area offered for the PhD programme at the Faculty of Medicine, Medical science.
-There is a general study plan for this subject for a PhD degree, and one for a licentiate degree, that regulates objectives, scope and content, eligibility, selection, admissions and financing, programme design and examinations.
+There is a general study plan for this subject for a doctoral degree, and one for a licentiate degree, that regulates objectives, scope and content, eligibility, selection, admissions and financing, programme design and examinations.